 Although many were then sceptical of this project, already in 1963, 24 factories were in operation in the zone.
 Five years later, there were 153 factories on about 15 square kilometres in the zone, and 46 more were under construction.
 GDP growth in the period from ’60 to ’64 was over five percent a year.

 Development of industry – export

 The economy of Singapore, at the end of the 1960s and during the 1970s, accelerated further, with an average growth of about 10% at the end of the 1970s.
 Unemployment fell to only 3.6% in 1978, and the share of production in GDP increased to 24%.
 Already in the early 80’s they are turning to the latest technologies.
-Having build the infrastructure, develop the industry and reaching the minimum unemployment rate, in the 1980s.
+Have building the infrastructure, develop the industry, and reaching the minimum unemployment rate, in the 1980s.
 They turned to the introduction of higher technology levels and improved workforce quality through various educational programs.